JimAnast/Sentiment_Analysis_Naive_Bayes/README.md

 the previous functions and then it returns a list that contains all of the guessed labels for the documents.

-Now, we compute the accuracy of our classifier on the validation set.
+Continuing, we compute the accuracy of our classifier on the validation set.
 We get an accuracy of nearly 80% (79,6%), which we believe is normal for this kind of naive bayes classifier.

 After that, we compute the precision and the recall in order to compute the F1 score.
 The F1